thank-you-github/thank-you-github/README.md

 Dear GitHub,

 Before 2007, the way to participate in Open Source was fragmented.
-Each project had their own workflow, patches circulated in emails, issues were reported in a myriad of ways, and if anyone wanted to contribute they had to figure out every project's rules.
+Each project had its own workflow, patches circulated in emails, issues were reported in a myriad of ways, and if anyone wanted to contribute they had to figure out every project's rules.